 Fees and LAA Billing in Custody Note

-The Fees tab brings together all the time information from across the attendance note and presents it as a structured billing record.
+The Time Recording & Fees section brings together every time entry from across the attendance and presents it as a structured billing record.
 Here is how to use it to support your LAA police station claims.

-The Fees tab is the section of Custody Note designed specifically around the practical requirements of claiming under the police station legal aid scheme.
-It draws on time entries from across the note and presents them in a format that supports the standard LAA billing process.
+The Time Recording & Fees section of Custody Note is designed specifically around the practical requirements of claiming under the police station legal aid scheme.
+It draws on time entries from across the attendance and presents them in a format that supports the standard LAA billing process.

 How Time Entries Work

-Time entries in the Fees tab correspond to the distinct phases of the attendance:
+Time entries in the Fees section correspond to the distinct phases of the attendance:

 - Travel and waiting time (from instruction to arrival)